Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Related: Fix Elementor Animated Headline Not Working

-Best Anchor And Scroll Plugins for WordPress
+Best Anchor and Scroll Plugins for WordPress

-If none of the above fixes resolve the Elementor scroll-to-anchor issue on mobile, consider using another plugin specifically for this feature.
-Below are a few anchor and scroll plugins for WordPress, or anchor links/jump links plugins.
+Below are a few anchor and scroll plugins for WordPress, also known as anchor or jump link plugins.
 These provide a host of features that can help enhance the user experience.

 WordPress Infinite Scroll: Ajax Load More

-This is a lightweight plugin with over 50k active installations.
-It lets you add the scroll-to-anchor feature to a single post, page, lazy loading page, comments, and more.
 It also allows you to create custom shortcodes for infinite scrolling.
 Ajax Load More plugin is compatible with WooCommerce and Easy Digital Downloads.
-Plus, it is multisite compatible and allows you to customize the plugin settings.
+Plus, it is multisite-compatible and lets you customize the plugin settings.

 Page Scroll to ID

 This plugin allows you to add smooth scrolling animation to anchor links.
 It provides advanced functionality, such as adjustable scrolling animation for single-page websites, back-to-top links, and in-page navigation.
-It also allows you to highlight the targeted link and text via ready-to-use CSS classes.
-Other features include offset scrolling and link-specific offset, among others.

 Pricing: The Page Scroll to Id plugin is free and compatible with WordPress version 3.3 or higher.